Student housing in Switzerland

 How much should I pay for student housing in Switzerland?

-The amount you must pay for student housing in Switzerland can range dependant on your accommodations’ size, privacy, and proximity to university.
-Typically speaking, a room in shared accommodation in a Swiss city will cost between 400 and 800 Swiss francs a month, with private housing being around 600 to 2.000 Swiss francs a month.
+Typically speaking, a room in shared accommodation in a Swiss city will cost between 400 and 800 CHF a month, with private housing being around 600 to 2.000 CHF a month.

 Temporary accommodation while looking for student accommodation

-If you have been unable to secure housing for the start of university, it is important to consider renting a short-stay or furnished apartment.
-These give great flexibility and allow you to find your own accommodation in your own time but are generally more expensive.
+If you have been unable to secure housing for the start of university, you could consider renting a short-term, furnished apartment.
+This gives you a good, flexible base to start from, enabling you to come to Switzerland and start looking for permanent accommodation once you have arrived.
+However, these apartments are generally more expensive.

 Tips for international students

-Finding a new place to live in the Swiss housing market can seem daunting, so here are some top tips for expats:
+Finding a new place to live in Switzerland can seem daunting, so here are some top tips for international students:

-• The start of the student year is often when it is best to ask your peers about housing, it’s likely they are in the same position as you and will want to work together.
+• The start of the student year is a good time to ask your peers about housing; it’s likely they are in the same position as you and will want to work together to find shared accommodation.

-• Make sure you thoroughly read through your rental contract.
+• Make sure you thoroughly read through your rental contract before signing it.

-• Make sure you know whether water, electricity or Internet is included in your bill.
+• Make sure you know whether water, electricity or internet is included in your rent.

 • Make sure to socialise in shared accommodation.
 It will make living there more pleasant and will make conflict easier to resolve.

-• Always view where you are going to live.
+• Always view where you are going to live before sending a deposit or signing a rental contract.

 Where do Swiss students stay while at university in Switzerland?